awslabs/aws-terraform-dev-container/README.md

 - **Azure Documentation**: [Azure Docs](https://docs.microsoft.com/azure/)
 - **GCP Documentation**: [GCP Docs](https://cloud.google.com/docs)

-### Staying Updated

-- **Watch the Repository**: Click the "Watch" button on GitHub to receive notifications about updates
-- **Check the CHANGELOG**: Review the [CHANGELOG.md](CHANGELOG.md) file for version history and updates
-- **Follow on Social Media**: Follow the maintainers and contributors on social media for announcements
+---

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.

+---

-## License
+## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+## 🔒 Security

+See [SECURITY.md](SECURITY.md) for details on reporting security issues.